deepmodeling/tbplas/doc/source/tutorial/sample_model.rst

+.. _sample_model:

 Build a sample
 ==============

 In this tutorial we show how to build a sample using the Cython-based modeling tools.
 Cython tools are orders of magnitudes faster than their Python counterparts, and are designed for constructing large models with thousands or millions of orbitals.
-We demonstrate the usages of these tools by reproducing the models in :ref:`complex_prim`.
+We demonstrate the usages of these tools by reproducing the models in :ref:`prim_complex`.

 Construct graphene nano-ribbon
 ------------------------------

-Similar as :ref:`complex_prim`, we need the rectangular primitive cell to construct graphene nano-ribbons.
+Similar as :ref:`prim_complex`, we need the rectangular primitive cell to construct graphene nano-ribbons.
 We import it from the repository by:

 .. code-block:: python